Associate Professor Daniel Globisch, Ph.D.

 - 10/2001 – 03/2006 Technical University of Kaiserslautern

 Associate Professor Daniel Globisch started his independent research group in September 2015 at Uppsala University as a Science For Life Laboratory Fellow.
-He joined the Department of Medicinal Chemistry and has been awarded a starting grant from Vetenskåpsradet (VR) for four years.
-In April 2017 he has been appointed as Associate Professor.
+He joined the Department of Medicinal Chemistry and has been appointed as Associate Professor in April 2017.
+In December 2020, Daniel Globisch received tenure and moved with his laboratory to the Department of Chemistry - BMC.

 N. Garg+, L. P. Conway+, C. Ballet, M. S. P. Correia, F. K. S. Olsson; M. Vujasinovic, J.-M. Löhr, D. Globisch